What constitutes “separation” in North Carolina?

 What issues can be the subject of a separation agreement in North Carolina?

-As one of the best means of resolving all issues arising out of your separation, the separation agreement can cover everything from child custody to child support to property distribution to spousal support to life insurance and college expenses.
+As one of the best means of resolving all issues arising out of your separation, the separation agreement can cover everything from child custody to child support to property distribution and property settlement to spousal support to life insurance and college expenses.
 Separation agreements can create temporary or permanent resolutions of all or some of the above issues.
 Partial separation agreements can reserve certain issues for resolution in court or through arbitration.
 The scope of agreements depends on the willingness of the parties, the creativity of their attorneys, and the needs of the parties.

 Is a separation agreement required to get a divorce in North Carolina?